isc-projects/stork/doc/user/install.rst

 Example OIDC configuration
 --------------------------

-These examples assume that your organization local GitLab installation ``https://gitlab.my-organization.org`` serves as an OpenID Provider.
-Your Stork UI is served behind a Reverse Proxy and is accessible under URL ``https://stork.my-organization.org:8081``.
+These examples assume that your organization's local GitLab installation ``https://gitlab.my-organization.org`` serves as an OpenID Provider.
+Your Stork UI is served behind a Reverse Proxy and is accessible at URL ``https://stork.my-organization.org:8081``.
-Your Stork server REST API is accessible under URL ``https://stork.my-organization.org:8080``.
+Your Stork server REST API is accessible at URL ``https://stork.my-organization.org:8080``.

 .. code-block::